ledgersmb/ledgersmb-docker/README.md

 instance (such as may be provided through a separate image).

 This image exposes port 5762 running a Starman HTTP application server.
-We do not recommend exposing this port publicly, because
+We do recommend not exposing this port publicly, because

-1. The Starman author recommends it
+1. The Starman author recommends not exposing it
 2. We strongly recommend TLS encryption of all application traffic

 While the exposed port can be used for quick evaluation, it's recommended